 There are many factors that could contribute to the amount your car insurance company charges for your policy.
-It’s common knowledge that factors like your age, driving history, and credit score can impact your premiums, so it makes sense that many people wonder whether or not insurance providers check police reports.
-Here’s what you can expect companies to look for when determining the cost of your insurance premiums – and whether or not they can check police reports in the process.
+It’s common knowledge that factors like your age, driving history, credit score, and prior accidents can impact your premiums, so it makes sense that many people wonder whether or not insurance providers check police reports.

 How Insurance Companies Check Police Reports

 Yes, car insurance companies do check police reports.
 There are a variety of ways this can happen, but it usually occurs either when someone files a claim or through the DMV.
 DMV can access all police reports, and they often share them with car insurance companies upon request.
 There is typically a police report filed when any car accident happens.
 The officers on the scene will determine what happened based on talking to the drivers involved and any witness, as well as looking at the physical evidence.
 This information is then filed into an official police report for future reference.

 The insurance companies will then take the information in the report into account when determining your premiums.
 This can be both good and bad, depending on the circumstances.
 For example, a police report might determine you weren’t at fault in an accident you were involved in, which can prevent your premiums from increasing.
 However, if you were considered at fault in a criminal investigation such as insurance fraud or theft, your premiums could go up.